jk2715/FF3PRRando/README.md

 # FF3PRRando
-Randomizer for Final Fantasy III Pixel Remaster
+Randomizer for Final Fantasy III Pixel Remaster.
+Currently still in Alpha, more features are planned for the future!

 # Features: